 Additionally, when practicing using a louder voice, it can be helpful to use visual feedback.
 You can download sound level meters (such as NIOSH) on your smartphone to help increase awareness of when you are speaking at a reduced volume.
 Constant Therapy supports this ability by displaying sound level meters for all speaking tasks.
 Be sure to check with your doctor and speech-language pathologist to help you learn how to increase your speaking volume safely.

-Example of Describe the Picture task with sound level meter
+Example of Describe the Picture exercise with sound level meter

 Cognitive changes frequently accompany Parkinson’s Disease.
 This can involve feeling forgetful, distracted, and/or having trouble staying organized, planning, and making decisions.
 These same skills are also involved in communication (e.g., following a conversation, remembering what was said) and socializing (e.g., making and following through with plans), highlighting the importance of addressing cognitive difficulties.
 A speech-language pathologist can suggest ways to support your cognitive skills, such as:

 There are also other ways to practice cognitive skills from home.
-Constant Therapy provides a range of tasks that address skills such as:
+Constant Therapy provides a range of therapy exercises that address skills such as:

 Struggling to communicate can bring a range of emotions to the surface.
 It is frustrating to constantly have to repeat yourself in a conversation, and trouble with speech and cognition can lead to social isolation and loneliness.
 However, addressing cognitive-communication challenges as they arise can significantly improve independence and quality of life.
 In addition to the above resources, consider asking your doctor if speech-language therapy would be a good fit for you.